-Mickey has glaucoma so twice a day Jane or John give him drops in his eyes.
-He’s really good about this, better than I would be.
-They are patient and gentle with him.
-I know that Benedict is concerned that the elderly are treated with kindness and that “their lack of strength must always be taken into account.”
-(RB 37.2) Our prioress and sub-prior are following Benedict’s instructions admirably.
+But we see kindness to Mickey here in the Feline Cloister.
+Mickey has feline glaucoma.
+Because of this condition Amma or Prior John dispense drops in his eyes twice a day.
+Nevertheless he’s really good about this constant, not-fun routine.
+He is much more accepting of this daily grind than I would be.
+I think it is because Jane and John are patient and gentle with him.
+Very Benedictine.
+Benedictine tells us to treat the elderly with kindness and that “their lack of strength must always be taken into account.”
+(RB 37.2) Our abbess and prior are following Benedict’s instructions admirably.

 To show Br Mickey that I can follow Benedict’s instructions, I’ve been joining him on our favorite chair, cozying up in a companionable and comforting fashion.
 His reaction has been mixed…I must confess that I have my own challenges in keeping the Rule.